 Substitutions and Variations

-- Instead of lemon, you can use orange.
+- Instead of lemon, you can use orange or try my orange donuts.

 - Salted butter can be subbed for unsalted butter.
 Reduce the salt by 1/4 teaspoon if you use salted butter.